w4jbm/Altair-clone/language-hex/README.md

 The documentation and comments in the object code seem to indicated that $0000 is actually the "warm start" entry and that the "cold start" entry is at $02E8, but I get an error message when I start it that way instead of just starting execution at $0000.

-You should end up at the MIDOL prompt which is a right bracket ("]")
+You should end up at the MINOL prompt which is a right bracket ("]")

-Readable code is discussed a lot and MIDOL is the only language I've worked with that not only ignores spaces in the source code, but specifically prohibits them.
-The line input route
+Readable code is discussed a lot and MINOL is the only language I've worked with that not only ignores spaces in the source code, but specifically prohibits them.
+The line input route is hard-coded to remove them.

     ino:    RST     input
             MOV     B,A